DanRHoward/DanRHoward/README.md

 - 👨‍🎓 I'm a recent graduate of the [AI Core](https://www.theaicore.com/) Data Science programme.
 - 📜 I've been trained to construct industry standard data pipelines, conduct data cleansing and EDA, create ML and neural networks for predictive modelling.
 - 🐍 I've implemented these data science methods using python programming language.
-- 👷 I'm currently working on an independent project which intends to using sentiment modelling to assess whether a given news article contains [fake news](https://github.com/DanRHoward/Fake_News_Detection_Model) and an exploratory data analysis project using data from [Yelp's API](https://github.com/DanRHoward/Yelp_London_EDA_Project).
+- 👷 I'm  always looking for my next independent project.
+Some of these projects include: using sentiment analysis to model given news article text files to determine whether they contains [fake news](https://github.com/DanRHoward/Fake_News_Detection_Model) and an exploratory data analysis project using data gathered by [Yelp's API](https://github.com/DanRHoward/Yelp_London_EDA_Project).
 - 🏫 I've graduated from the [University of Chester](https://www1.chester.ac.uk/) with a *Distinction* in Mathematics MSc.
-- 📖 I'm currently read *The Data Science Design Manual* by S.S.
-Skiena to expand my understanding of the data science field.
 - 🌱 I’m currently self-learning SQL and Power BI.
 - 📫 You can reach out to me via: [LinkedIn](linkedin.com/in/daniel-howard-bsc-msc-b7a88b172) or <danyrhoward@btinternet.com>.